inclusive-design/adaptive-palette/demos/Ollama Chat Service/README.md

 for communication with the Ollama service, using the library's `chat()` function instead of making raw requests using `fetch()`.
-The advantage of this approach is that sending a query, or different types of queries, is more straightforward, configuring and passing an object that is essentially the body of the request.
-The response from `chat()` in this case is an array of strings that can be concatenated for showing the AI's text on the web page.
+The advantage of this approach is that sending a query, or different types of queries, is more straightforward that involves passing an object that is essentially the body of the request.
+The response from `chat()` in this case is an array of strings that can be concatenated to show the AI's text on the web page.
 Alternatively, the library provides a streaming response such that as the LLM provides further output, it can be taken and added incrementally to the display instead of waiting for the LLM to finish and displaying the response all at once.

 The disadvantages are that Ollama's browser library must be installed, and the necessary objects and functions must be included using